p0bailey/packer-templates/README.md

 # Packer Templates

-Packer templates for Ubuntu and Centos with custom  scripts to bake EC2 instances and Vagrant boxes.
+Ubuntu, Debian and  Centos Packer templates with custom  scripts to bake EC2 instances and Vagrant boxes.

 Supported builds: